IBM/mini-era/README.md

-    -R <file>  : defines the input Radar dictionary file <file> to use -V <file>  : defines the input Viterbi dictionary file <file> to use -C <file>  : defines the input CV/CNN dictionary file <file> to use -t <trace> : defines the input trace file <trace> to use -f <N>     : defines which Radar Dictionary Set is used for Critical FFT Tasks :      Each Set of Radar Dictionary Entries Can use a different sample size, etc.
+    -R <file>  : defines the input Radar dictionary file <file> to use -V <file>  : defines the input Viterbi dictionary file <file> to use -C <file>  : defines the input CV/CNN dictionary file <file> to use -H <file>  : defines the input H264 dictionary file <file> to use -b         : Bypass (do not use) the H264 functions in this run.
+    -t <trace> : defines the input trace file <trace> to use -p <N>     : defines the plan-and-control repeat factor (calls per time step -- default is 1) -f <N>     : defines which Radar Dictionary Set is used for Critical FFT Tasks :      Each Set of Radar Dictionary Entries Can use a different sample size, etc.
     -n <N>     : defines number of Viterbi messages per time step behavior: